piusnmuhumuza/software-engineering/softwareEngineering.md

 * **Economics** is the study of how resources (people, time, facilities, money) are used to produce and distribute commodities and how services are provided in society.
 Economics is classified into microeconomics  and macroeconomics. — Microeconomics is the study of behaviors of individual agents and markets.
 Macroeconomics is the study of the broad aspects of the economy, for example employment, export, and prices on a national or global scope.
 * **[Engineering Economics](https://en.wikipedia.org/wiki/Engineering_economics)** is a branch of microeconomics dealing with engineering related economic decisions and the application of economic principles and methods to engineering problems and decisions.
 It helps in evaluating the costs and benefits of different alternatives, such as projects, products, processes, or policies,in to make the best choice for your team, business or organization.
 * **Software Engineering economics** is the application of economic techniques to the evaluation of Software design, development and engineering alternatives.
 It facilitates assessment of the appropriateness of a given software project, estimating its value, and justifying it from an business & engineering standpoint.
+* **Economics** is a social science concerned chiefly with description and analysis of the production, distribution, and consumption of goods and services.
+It's the study of how people make decisions in resource-limited situations.

+**Macroeconomics** is the study of how people make decisions in resource-limited situations on a national or global scale.
+It deals with the effects of decisions that national leaders make on such issues "as tax rates, interest rates, foreign and trade policy.

 ## Reading Resources